 Whether it’s sportswear or couture, fashion students in a design school should work to build problem solving skills.
 A fashion career involves a lot of creative thinking.
 Fashion schools will use seminars and critiques to build communication skills and networking.

 A four-year fashion design program shows you how to use industry-standard tools, teaches you how to design patterns through flatwork, draping and CAD/CAM, sewing by hand and machine, and how to fit garments.
 The more robust your garment design knowledge upon graduation, the better your work opportunities.

 How Do I Get a Job with a Fashion Degree?

 Finding jobs with a fashion degree requirement sometimes goes beyond looking at job listings on a website.
-The type of degree you’ve earned can affect the type of jobs you can get with a fashion degree.
-Fashion merchandising, buying and marketing roles are more interested in your ability to make good decisions, follow instructions for layouts, anticipating trends and sourcing garments that are most likely to sell.
+The types of fashion degrees you’ve earned can affect the type of jobs you can get with a fashion degree.
+Fashion merchandising, buying and marketing roles are more interested in your ability to make good decisions, follow instructions for layouts, anticipating trends, and sourcing garments that are most likely to sell.
 Jobs with a fashion design degree are more competitive than other roles due to the fact you have to prove your ability to come up with a design idea, then execute it as flawlessly as possible prior to offering it for sale.

 The importance of networking in the fashion industry cannot be overstated.
 The fashion industry is one of tight deadlines, intense pressure, and keeping costs down.
 An employer who is already aware of your capability to operate in this environment is one who can be confident in your skills and training.
 A fashion industry employer prefers to have a reliable, steady and easily trained employee that can keep up with the constant pressures and not make major mistakes.
 Networking is that foot in the door for jobs in the fashion industry.